 In order to ensure confidence and security when ordering online, all purchases of 1000 Phrasal Verbs in Context

-made from this webpage are from our authorized online retailer 2CheckOut.com After clicking on the 'Buy from 2CO' button, you'll be taken to 2Checkout.com's secure
+made from this webpage are from EnglishClub.com, our authorized online e-book retailer.
+After clicking on the 'Order Now' button, you'll be taken to EnglishClub.com's secure

 online ordering facility where you'll be asked to provide your credit card details and your billing address.
-2CheckOut.com is fully secure, with SSL
+EnglishClub.com is fully secure, with SSL

 encryption activated during the ordering process to ensure that all credit card details are fully protected.

 Any information you submit will be used solely for the purpose of completing the transaction, delivering the product

 and addressing any customer service issues.
 Neither EnglishClub.com nor TEFLGames.com will reveal your name or e-mail address or any other information you provide to any